Stephen Van Evera

 America is in the throes of what looks like a paradigm shift.
 Rifts and cracks have started to appear in the facade of this, once thought of as impenetrable, empire.
 A country built on the idealism and romanticism of its forefathers now faces a shaky future.
 With Barack Obama set to leave office at the end of next year, we thought it was a good time to evaluate where the United States is heading.

-We sat with professor of international political science at MIT, Stephen Van Evera, to discuss how the United States arrived to this unsettling point, why climate change should be on top of it’s agenda and why he thinks humanity doesn’t really stand a chance in the 21st century.
+We sat with the professor of international political science at MIT, Stephen Van Evera, to discuss how the United States arrived at this unsettling point, why climate change should be on top of its agenda and why he thinks humanity doesn’t really stand a chance in the 21st century.

 It seems that many people have different opinions about what course the United States is on.
-Robert Reich, one of the nation’s leading economic experts, has even said that America is, “heading full speed back to the nineteenth century.”
+One of the nation’s leading economic experts, Robert Reich has even said that America is “heading full speed back to the nineteenth century.”

 What do you think of the United States’ public image right now?
 There seems to be a deep moral and ideological struggle happening.

 You’re asking what the world thinks of us?
 Well, I can answer what I think of us, which is that I want big changes in the U.S’s approach to security.
 But am I going to get that big change?
 No. I do not think so.

 Look, if you want to understand what the U.S. is doing in the world today, you should study the conservative movement.
 They are a competent bunch.
 I’m talking about the galaxy of organisations surrounding the American Enterprise Institution, the Heritage Foundation – publications like Weekly Standard and Wall Street Journal.
 That whole party in America is very well organised and very politically capable.
 Look at how they are considering foreign and domestic policy; to me, they are the gold standard of political action in America.

 I happen to disagree with them on most things, but heed what they say and do because they have their act together, and they punch way above their weight.